Rangi42/polishedcrystal/FAQ.md

 ### How do I evolve my Pokémon?

-* Ask Lyra!
-She gives you her phone number when you reach the Day-Care on Route 34.
+* Ask Professor Elm!
+Give him a call with the Pokemon you have a question about in the lead slot in your party!
 * Gen 1's trade evolutions now evolve by using the Linking Cord item.
 * Item trade evolutions (like Seadra into Kingdra while holding a Dragon Scale) now evolve while holding the item.
 * Yanma, Tangela, and Piloswine evolve while knowing AncientPower.